G-PST/CommonEnergySystemModel/README.md

 This repository contains a LinkML model that defines an information standard for multi-energy system modelling.
 The model provides a structured framework for representing energy systems with balances, storages, commodities, and other components.

-It is designed to work well with other relevant standards like the [IEC-CIM](https://www.entsoe.eu/digital/common-information-model/), [qudt](https://qudt.org/)
+It is designed to work well with other relevant standards like the [IEC-CIM](https://www.entsoe.eu/digital/common-information-model/), [qudt](https://qudt.org/).
+CESM has roots in in [ines-spec](https://github.com/ines-tools/ines-spec), but is built from the ground-up to conform with ontology standards and to have a clear separation between specification and implementation.
+It tries to consider the needs of several major modeling tools in the domain.

 ## Overview